-If this impulse does not bring price down to the target range or the lower edge of the big channel on the weekly chart, then it may only be intermediate wave (A) of a bigger flat for primary wave 4.
-If it does bring price lower to the target range, then it may be primary wave 4 in its entirety.
+If this impulse does not bring price down to the lower edge of the big channel on the weekly chart, then it may only be intermediate wave (A) of a bigger flat for primary wave 4.

 Full and final confirmation of a bear market (mid term) would come with:

 1. A clear five down on the daily chart.

 As each condition is met further confidence may be had in the bigger picture for this wave count.